opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 ## Rolling Upgrades

-Opensearch upgrades are controlled by the `spec.general.version` field
+OpenSearch upgrades are controlled by the `spec.general.version` field:

 ```yaml
 spec: